ahmad-PH/ahmadph-personal-website/content/home/experience.md

   date_start = "2018-03-01"
   date_end = "2018-08-01"
   description = """
-    I helped the main researcher in an optimization problem by writing code for and experimenting with different optimization algorithms.
+    I helped the researcher in an optimization problem by writing code for and experimenting with different optimization algorithms.
 The result of this optimization would determine how much improvement his text retrieval method, which was a variation of the positional language model (PLM), offered over the existing ones.
   """